882' 9" - her length in feet and inches (269.1 metres).

 175' - the height of the Titanic, from the top of the funnels to the keel (53.3 metres).

-900 - the weight of freight and passengers baggage carried aboard, in tonnes.
+900 - the weight of freight and passengers baggage carried aboard, in tons.

 840 - the total number of staterooms (416 First Class, 162 Standard Class, 262 Third Class).

-46,328 - the internal usable volume of the Titanic, in tonnes (referred to as the 'gross register tons' or GRT)'.
+46,328 - the internal usable volume of the Titanic, in tons (referred to as the 'gross register tons' or GRT)'.

 23 - the top speed of the Titanic, in knots.

-29 - the number of boilers powering the Titanic.
+29 - the number of coal-fired boilers powering the Titanic.

 159 - the number of coal burning furnaces fueling the boilers.